-- Undo Our mission is to give people the knowledge and power to rediscover and recover their unique individuality, to achieve optimal health and to live a connected and deeply fulfilling life31. - Calm Our mission is to make the world happier and healthier32. - Headspace Headspace was created with the mission to improve the health and happiness of the world33. - Meditopia Our mission to provide mental wellbeing practices anytime, anywhere for everyone around the world to achieve personal fulfillment34. - Waking Up Waking Up does not seem to have a mission statement, instead we quote the introduction on their website: A new operating system for your mind35.
+- Undo Our mission is to give people the knowledge and power to rediscover and recover their unique individuality, to achieve optimal health and to live a connected and deeply fulfilling life. - Calm Our mission is to make the world happier and healthier. - Headspace Headspace was created with the mission to improve the health and happiness of the world. - Meditopia Our mission to provide mental wellbeing practices anytime, anywhere for everyone around the world to achieve personal fulfillment. - Waking Up Waking Up does not seem to have a mission statement, instead we quote the introduction on their website: A new operating system for your mind.

-31Undo app (2022) Accessed November 2022 https://www.linkedin.com/company/undo-natural-meditation-app/about/ The mission statements help illustrate the gap in the state of the art.
+The mission statements help illustrate the gap in the state of the art.
 All four apps reviewed fail to acknowledge the all important biological source of all physical/emotional ailment or distress - the bodymind disconnect.
 The focus is to improve health and happiness in the world; to provide mental wellbeing practices; to provide a new operating system for the mind.
 All four apps overlook the experience of the body and its subsequent shut down of sensory information that is the root and the cause of all physical and mental ailment.

 Undo's mission is bodymind reconnection.
-Re-connection re-awakens the body's sensory capacities, enabling the individual to be in full contact with their physical sensations - with their felt sense of self - and with the realities of life around them.
+Re-connection re-awakens the body's sensory capacities, enabling the individual to be in full contact with their physical sensations with their felt sense of self - and with the realities of life around them.